lbologna/hbp-sp6-guidebook/_sources/online_usecases/single_cell_building/hippocampus/p1_hh_neuron_builder/p1_hh_neuron_builder.rst.txt

   <https://github.com/BlueBrain/BluePyOpt>`_ tool through an optimization procedure
   based on a genetic algorithm.
 For a complete reference to the BluePyOpt, please refer to the original article at this `link <https://www.frontiersin.org/articles/10.3389/fninf.2016.00017/full>`__.
+  Alternatively, the users can also upload their own model to be optimized.
+  This has to be appropriately formatted and compressed in a zip file.
+  You can download an example .zip file at the following :download:`link <data/example_model.zip>` (please reproduce the same folder structure in the example file, including empty folders).

 |